emacle/owl4ce.github.io-d/content/proc/interrupts/index.en.md

 ---

-The title of this book is adopted from Latin. **Crastinus** (IPA: `/ˈkraːs.ti.nus/`) etymologically "Crās" and suffix (masculine) "-tinus", means "<u>Tomorrow's</u>". **Dies** (IPA: `/ˈdi.eːs/`) etymologically "Diēs", means "<u>Day</u>". **Nunquam** (IPA: `/ˈnum.kʷam/`) etymologically "Nē" and "unquam", means "<u>Not</u>" and "<u>Ever</u>". **Sciat** (from 3rd person) etymologically "Sciō" (IPA: `/ˈski.oː/`), means "<u>Known</u>".
+The title of this book is adopted from Latin. **Crastinus** (IPA: `/ˈkraːs.ti.nus/`) etymologically "Crās" and suffix (masculine) "-tinus", means "<u>Tomorrow</u>". **Dies** (IPA: `/ˈdi.eːs/`) etymologically "Diēs", means "<u>Day</u>". **Nunquam** (IPA: `/ˈnum.kʷam/`) etymologically "Nē" and "unquam", means "<u>Not</u>" and "<u>Ever</u>". **Sciat** (from 3rd person) etymologically "Sciō" (IPA: `/ˈski.oː/`), means "<u>Known</u>".

-Tomorrow's Day Never Known.
-The more humans find out about something, the more they don't know anything about it—when humans (just) start to know about something, themself (just) realize that they are increasingly ignorant of something that "will never be completed" to find out (known).
+Tomorrow is Never Known.
+The more humans find out about something, the more they do not know anything about it—when humans (just) start to know about something, themself (just) realize that they are increasingly ignorance of something that "will never be completed" to find out (be known).

 ---